dalikewara/dalikewara.github.io/_posts/2019-04-30-trying-to-understand-others.md

 has something to forgive—in human terms.
 We learn to endure hatred, cultivate love and patience.
 Given the reality of the diversity of human viewpoints, we must pay attention to that diversity, and not make decisions on the truth unilaterally.
 Of course, humans are not suitable for this.
-Men will always obey their own righteousness—with their lusts.
+Humans will always obey their own righteousness—with their lusts.
 Although humans are social creatures, basically humans have the nature to destroy each other.
 Ironic.